What comes to your mind when you hear the words, “Death Row“?

 When found guilty of four counts of capital murder and given a death sentence, she insisted she loved her children and killed them for their own good in an “attempted murder-suicide.”
 She cited many problems as factors including alcoholic parents, depression, and a poor mental health.
 However, the judge decided that Eubanks’ real motivation in killing her children was her hatred over her ex-husband.

 Gonzales was sentenced together with her then 31-year-old husband, Ivan.
-They were the first married couple in California sent to the death row for the same crime.
-The torture and murder of little Genny was called the worst case of child abuse in the history of San Diego County.
+They were the first married couple in California sent to death row for the same crime.
+The torture and murder of little Genny were called the worst case of child abuse in the history of San Diego County.
 It is said that some of those who served in the trial’s jury vowed to never serve in capital murder trial again after the experience.

 Then 42-year-old Maureen McDermott was a former nurse at County-USC Medical Center who allegedly hired a co-worker to kill her male roommate.
 The motive is to collect her roommate’s $100,000 mortgage insurance policy.
 McDermott is the second woman in California sentenced to death penalty after the state reinstated capital punishment in 1978.